hetu-script/hetu-script/docs/docs/en-US/grammar/class/readme.md

 Constructors can be with no function name and cannot return values.
 When calling they will always return a instance.

+You can use `this` syntax in the parameter to quick initialize the member on instance just like in Dart.

 ```typescript
 // class definition
 class Calculator {